-Research Group Advanced Building Technology
+Research Group Advanced Building Technology (E2G)

-The research group ABT at the University of Applied Sciences Offenburg conducts research in the field of technical building equipment with a focus on heating and cooling with thermo-active construction components, ventilation technology and indoor air flow, façade-integrated building technology and energy system technology for buildings.
+The E2G group at the University conducts research in the field of technical building equipment with a focus on heating and cooling with thermo-active construction components, ventilation technology and indoor air flow, façade-integrated building technology, and energy system technology for buildings.